DependableSystemsLab/Jujutsu/README.md

 ## How to run

 Download the data for ImageNette dataset at https://drive.google.com/file/d/16d8DsecjnWBKoupQQR0ZkWL9yHGSqSje/view?usp=sharing, unzip it and put it under the main directory.
-This folder contains the entire ImageNette dataset, a set of hold-out images and their saliency maps.
+This folder contains the entire ImageNette dataset, a set of hold-out images and their saliency maps, and the weights of a ResNet-18 model.

 ### Detection